 The Company's ability to pay dividends to its shareholders is largely dependent on the Bank's ability to pay dividends to the Company.
 In addition to state law requirements and the capital requirements discussed in Note 20, regulatory matters, regulations and policies limit the circumstances under which the Bank may pay dividends.
-The amount of retained earnings legally available under these regulations approximated \$41.4 million as of December 31, 2023.
-Dividends paid by the Bank to the Company would be prohibited if the effect thereof would cause the Bank's capital to be reduced below applicable minimum capital requirements.
-The Bank made no dividend payments to the Company in the years ended December 31, 2023 or December 31, 2022.
+The amount of retained earnings legally available under these regulations approximated \$30.6 million as of December 31, 2024.
+Dividends paid by the Bank to the Company would be prohibited if the effect thereof would cause the Bank's capital to be reduced below applicable minimum capital requirements or below the Liquidation Account established following the Conversion in 2024.
+The Bank made dividend payments to the Company of \$3.2 million and \$-0- in the years ended December 31, 2024 and December 31, 2023, respectively.

 Capital adequacy is evaluated primarily by the use of ratios which measure capital against total assets, as well as against total assets that are weighted based on defined risk characteristics.
 The Company's goal is to maintain a strong capital position, consistent with the risk profile of its banking operations.
 This strong capital position serves to support growth and expansion activities while at the same time exceeding regulatory standards.
-At December 31, 2023, the Bank met the regulatory definition of a "well-capitalized" institution, i.e. a leverage capital ratio exceeding 5%, a Tier 1 risk-based capital ratio exceeding 8%, Tier 1 common equity exceeding 6.5%, and a total risk-based capital ratio exceeding 10%.
+At December 31, 2024, the Bank met the regulatory definition of a "well-capitalized" institution, i.e. a leverage capital ratio exceeding 5%, a Tier 1 risk-based capital ratio exceeding 8%, Tier 1 common equity exceeding 6.5%, and a total risk-based capital ratio exceeding 10%.

 In addition to establishing the minimum regulatory capital requirements, the regulations limit capital distributions and certain discretionary bonus payments to management if the institution does not hold a "capital conservation buffer" consisting of 2.5% of common equity Tier 1 capital to risk-weighted assets above the amount necessary to meet its minimum risk-based capital requirements.
 The buffer is separate from the capital ratios required under the Prompt Corrective Action ("PCA") standards.
 In order to avoid these restrictions, the capital conservation buffer effectively increases the minimum levels of the following capital to risk-weighted assets ratios: (1) Core Capital, (2) Total Capital and (3) Common Equity.
 The capital conservation buffer requirement is now fully implemented at 2.5% of risk-weighted assets.
-At December 31, 2023, the Bank exceeded all regulatory required minimum capital ratios, including the capital buffer requirements.
+At December 31, 2024, the Bank exceeded all regulatory required minimum capital ratios, including the capital buffer requirements.